List of CE Marking Directives and Regulations 2026

 Measuring Instruments Directive

-The Measuring Instruments Directive regulates measuring instruments placed in the market of the EU.
-In particular, according to the regulation, measuring instruments shall provide an accurate measurement.
+The Measuring Instruments Directive regulates measuring instruments sold in the EU.
+In particular, according to the directive, measuring instruments should provide an accurate measurement.

-Note that, according to the product, Notified Body involvement might be required.
+Note that, according to the product, Notified Body involvement may be required.

 Here are some examples of products that are covered by the Measuring Instruments Directive: